mcosovic/JuliaGrid.jl/docs/src/manual/observability.md

 # [Observability Analysis](@id ObservabilityAnalysisManual)
-Observability analysis can preceeds to AC state estimation and DC state estimation.
-The observability analysis determines the existence and uniqueness of the solution.
-In cases where a unique solution is not guaranteed, it identifies observable islands and prescribes an additional set of measurements to achieve full observability.
+Observability analysis can typically be performed prior to executing the state estimation algorithm, and its primary task is to ensure the existence of a unique state estimator.
+In other words, the system of equations used in the state estimation algorithm should be solvable.

-Users can perform observability analysis to detect two types of islands, flow and maximal observable islands:
+Traditionally, observability analysis, which involves identifying observable islands and restoring observability using set of pseudo-measurements, can be performed before both AC and DC state estimation.
+In this context, users can detect two types of observable islands: flow islands and maximal islands:
 * [`islandTopologicalFlow`](@ref islandTopologicalFlow(::PowerSystem, ::Measurement)),
 * [`islandTopological`](@ref islandTopological(::PowerSystem, ::Measurement)).

-Once islands are identified, observability can be restored by applying:
+Once observable islands are identified, observability can be restored by applying:
 * [`restorationGram!`](@ref restorationGram!(::PowerSystem, ::Measurement, ::Measurement, ::Island)).

-The optimal PMU placement algorithm can also be viewed from the perspective of observability, as it determines the minimal set of PMUs required to make the system observable and guarantee a unique solution in AC and PMU state estimation, regardless of other measurements:
+Additionally, the optimal PMU placement algorithm can also be viewed from the perspective of observability, as it determines the minimal set of PMUs required to make the system observable and guarantee a unique solution in AC and PMU state estimation, regardless of other measurements:
 * [`pmuPlacement`](@ref pmuPlacement).

 ---

 ## Identification of Observable Islands
-The first step in the observability analysis process is to define observable islands.
-JuliaGrid offers two distinct options for identifying these islands: flow observable islands and maximal observable islands.
+The first step in the process is to define observable islands.
+JuliaGrid offers two distinct options for identifying these islands: flow-observable islands and maximal-observable islands.
 The choice depends on the power system's structure and available measurements.
-Identifying only flow observable islands simplifies the island detection process but makes the restoration function more complex.
+Identifying only flow-observable islands simplifies the island detection process but makes the restoration function more complex.

 Let us begin by defining a power system with measurements at specific locations:
 ```@example ACSEObservabilityAnalysis